shaahrzad91/Trigger_word_detection/README.md

 I am going to do in this project:

-Structure a speech recognition project
+1)Structure a speech recognition project
-Synthesize and process audio recordings to create train/dev datasets Train a trigger word detection model and make predictions
+2)Synthesize and process audio recordings to create train/dev datasets 3)Train a trigger word detection model and make predictions